cirruslabs/cirrus-ci-docs/docs/examples.md

 The [Additional Containers feature](guide/writing-tasks.md#additional-containers) makes it super simple to run the same Docker
 MySQL image as you might be running in production for your application.
-Getting a running instance of the latest GA version of MySQL can be as simple as the following six lines in your `.cirrus.yml`:
+Getting a running instance of the latest GA version of MySQL can used with the following six lines in your `.cirrus.yml`:

 ```yaml hl_lines="3 4 5 6 7 8"
 container: